-We also stock a range of commercially available SSP’s which have been validated by the Department of Education such as Bug Club Phonics, Big Cat for Little Wandle Letters and Sounds Revised and Rocket Phonics
+We also stock a range of commercially available SSP’s which have been validated by the Department of Education such as Bug Club Phonics, Little Wandle, Floppy's Phonics, Read Write Inc and Rocket Phonics

 Is funding available to support schools to purchase new phonics resources?